 - 4. Representation by an attorney

-- 5. An injured worker must decide how long to pursue his or her claim
+- 5. You must decide how long to pursue your claim

 1. The appeal of a decision of the insurance company to a Hearing Officer

-An injured worker will receive a determination letter about his or her case from the insurance company.
-If he or she disagrees with the determination, an appeal can be filed within 70 days of receipt of the letter from the insurance company.3
+You will receive a determination letter about your case from the insurance company.
+If you disagree with the determination, an appeal can be filed within 70 days of receipt of the letter from the insurance company.
+1 2 3

-An injured worker can also file an appeal if the insurance company does not respond within 30 days to a letter from the injured worker objecting to an insurance company action.4
+You can also file an appeal if the insurance company does not respond within 30 days to a letter from you objecting to an insurance company action.4

-An injured worker who wins an appeal can get reimbursement for expenses.5
+If you win an appeal, you can get reimbursement for expenses.5

 1.1.
 Filing the request for hearing